LeeDoor/game_webserver/docs/http_api.md

 }
 ```
 * `400 not_your_move`
-now there is an enemy's move, you cant do anything.
+Now there is an enemy's move, you cant do anything.
 ```json
 {
 	"error_name": "not_your_move",